 It would seem pretty simple for the Wandering Pursuer to avoid trampling on other people’s rights.
 The Wandering Pursuer is not forcing anyone to behave similarly, nor opposing the free pursuit of happiness by the conventional majority or by the Righteous Oppressor.
 The Wandering Pursuer is not seeking to take control of government and install a system of laws that would peel away the rights of the conventional majority.
 The Wandering Pursuer just wants to be left alone, or left to commune with others who are comfortable with the deviant behavior.

 And so, the Righteous Oppressor argues that the conventional majority has the right to not be exposed to the Wandering Pursuer’s behavior.
 The conventional majority has the “right” to not be offended.
 This concept was discussed by John Stuart Mill in his essay “On Liberty” in 1859.
 Mill used the example of a nation where the majority are Muslim, and so the eating of pork within the nation is prohibited by law.
 The majority consider eating pork to be unclean, disgusting, and an offense to God.
 Surely, the prohibition is intended to prevent the majority from being offended, while not really impinging on any other religious practice, since no religion mandates the eating of pork.
 Why, then, should not such a law be perfectly moral and “right” in that society?
 Yet, Mill’s point is that so long as the eating of pork does no actual harm to anyone else, government should not have the right to legislate personal behavior.
-Might the eating of pork in public places be regulated, so as not to subject them to the visual and aural offense?
-Certainly, time, place, and manner restrictions are common as to fundamental “freedoms.”
+Might the eating of pork in public places be regulated, so as not to subject the public to the visual and aural offense?
+Certainly, time, place, and manner restrictions are common as to fundamental freedoms.
 But to prevent the eating of pork even in the privacy of one’s own home – and by extension to prohibit the selling of pork, and making such sale criminal in order to prevent anyone from obtaining the pork to eat – is not justified under Mill’s vision of the proper limitations of government.

 Take the case of the cigarette.
 Here we have a consumer product, linked to an enormous economic chain of crop production, harvesting, manufacturing, and marketing that supports a multi-billion dollar industry, which in turn generates thousands of jobs, billions in tax revenues, and ultimately shortens many lives.
 But, as a long as buying and smoking cigarettes does not violate the rights of others, or inflict harm on others, or damage the planet, I should have the right to smoke.
 And with this the conventional majority agrees.
 Five decades ago, more than half the adult population smoked cigarettes in public places, including indoor public space, without a second thought.
 In some places like airplanes, movie Theaters, restaurants, and office environments, smoking was restricted to certain areas (or more accurately, there were selected non-smoking areas) to accommodate the desires of those who wished to not smoke or be exposed to the smoke, and specifically for young children and those with breathing problems, for whom it was (even then) recognized that breathing in the smoke was not a good idea.
 But, aside from those minor restrictions, if I wanted to smoke in public, it was my right to smoke.
 And the cigarette companies made sure that my rights were protected.